-Picture-in-Picture mode (or PiP) is a great feature for iPhone and iPad, allowing users to minimize video and have it play in a floating overlay while they browse other content.
-PiP has some notable limitations, only being compatible with certain video-playing apps, but fear not – we’ve tracked down some nifty workarounds.
+Picture-in-Picture mode (or PiP) is a great multitasking feature for iPhone and iPad, allowing users to minimize a video or FaceTime call and have it play in a floating overlay while using other apps.

 YubePiP